-On Friday, all seven members were sworn into their new positions: Paulie Chinna (Sahtú), Diane Thom (Inuvik Boot Lake), Premier Caroline Cochrane (Range Lake), Caroline Wawzonek (Yellowknife South), Katrina Nockleby (Great Slave), Shane Thompson (Nahendeh), and R.J.
+On Friday, all seven members were sworn into their new positions: Paulie Chinna (Sahtú), Diane Thom (Inuvik Boot Lake), Premier Caroline Cochrane (Range Lake), Caroline Wawzonek (Yellowknife South), Katrina Nokleby (Great Slave), Shane Thompson (Nahendeh), and R.J.
 Simpson (Hay River North).

 In an interview with CKLB, Cochrane said the new cabinet had its first meeting on Friday but that it was still too early to assign departments.

 “The biggest thing for me,” she said, “is making sure that every single minister understands that whenever possible that the decisions they’re making is coming from the bottom up, from the people that we are serving.”

 Prior to being appointed to cabinet, Simpson told CKLB he was interested in taking over the Department of Finance so he could bring in accountability changes.

 During his Premier candidate speech, Simpson deplored the way the previous government functioned on a cabinet-plus-three method, meaning the cabinet constantly voted as a single block and the same three regular MLAs sided with it to pass legislation.